How Couples Therapy Can Save Your Marriage

 Stuck.
 Broken.
 Frustrated.
 Powerless.
 These are feelings that can be used to describe how one feels in a failing relationship.
 Like sailors lost at sea, many couples know where they want their marriage to end up but don't have the tools or sense of direction needed to get them there.

+Learning about marriage tips for newlyweds alone won't guarantee a happy marriage.
+Even if you're a happy couple, you can still experience relationship problems every now and then.
+Difficult problems may arise wherein you might need a guidance of a marriage counselor.
 Couples therapy has been proven as an effective tool for healing a broken relationship and saving marriages on the brink of divorce.
 But because of the stigma surrounding marriage and divorce counseling, research shows that only a fourth of all divorcing couples ever seek professional help.
 This is unfortunate since study after study also shows that couples who enter couples therapy leave happier and healthier.

 Reasons Why Couples Seek Therapy

 Many couples mistakenly believe that they won't benefit from therapy because their issues aren't "that bad."
-You don't have to be in the midst of an affair or on the brink of leaving to seek help.
+You don't have to be in the midst of an affair or on the brink of leaving to seek marriage help.
 It's better to be proactive and tackle your problems early before morphing into something too difficult to overcome.

 On the opposite end, you have people who feel there is no sense in attending counseling sessions because their marriages are too far gone.
-In reality, it doesn't matter if your marital problems are simple or complex.
+In reality, it doesn't matter if your marriage problems are simple or complex.
 If an issue stops you from living your fullest life with your partner, couples therapy is viable.
 Common reasons why couples seek help from a relationship therapist include:

 Though these are some of the most common reasons couples seek counseling, this list is not all-inclusive.
 As times are changing, married couples face twenty-first-century marital struggles that older generations never had to face.
 Don't let embarrassment or the fact that you think your relationship issues are 'uncommon' keep you from seeking help that could improve your relationship and well-being.
+A positive and harmonious marital relationship is supported by one another who understands how to listen, respect and communicate in an honest and open manner.

 Ways Couples Therapy Can Help